Best Practices for Amazon Feedback Solicitation

 Make the Subject Clear

 Your subject line is key to the success of your feedback request message.
 Make sure the subject is clear and relevant to the message.
-(You can use FeedbackFive’s shortcut tags to include the name of the product or even an emoticon in the subject line, which can increase open rates.)
+(You can use FeedbackFive’s shortcut tags to include the name of the product in the subject line.
+You can also try including an emoticon in the subject line, which can increase open rates.)
 Since 47% of email recipients open messages based on the subject line, it’s important to make sure that yours is effective.

 Write a Well-Crafted Feedback Request

 Your message should be friendly and concise.
 Use proper grammar and check your spelling.
 A message that is sloppily dashed off could make buyers see your business as unprofessional or lazy.
 Avoid making buyers read between the lines to figure out what you are asking of them; be sure that your call-to-action is very clear and polite.
 You may find it helpful to include a brief background of your company and to explain why seller feedback matters.

 One well-written email can generate great results for your Amazon business.

 You should test everything from when you send your message to what subject line you use.
 To do this, you can copy your templates in FeedbackFive and then change one element to see what performs best over time.
 For example, you could try using the same message with two different subject lines.
 Avoid testing more than one piece of your feedback request message at once so that you’ll be able to determine exactly what is (and isn’t) working in your current messaging.
 The results may surprise you!

 Enlist a good friend or acquaintance who will be truthful with you to read your feedback solicitation message.
 Get their perspective and use their advice to hone your messaging.
 A well-crafted feedback solicitation message can accelerate your Amazon business, so it really is worth taking the time to make sure you’ve set it up well.